MIT-TESSE/goseek-challenge/README.md

 Note that the types (and dimensions) of observations provided are the same as before; however, the error characteristics are now representative of a real perception system.

 Participants can use either or both of these sources for training their agents.
+Agent interfaces are identical between the two sources.
 We'll accept online submissions against either source (see [below](#online-submission) for details) and maintain a leaderboard for both.
 However, only evaluations against the __Perception Pipeline__ will be used to declare an overvall competition winner.